imenchihaoui/Trustratingscore/README.md

 ### Meta Mask:
 MetaMask is a cryptocurrency software wallet used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.

+The subsequent phase involves containerizing the blockchain application using Docker, followed by deploying the containerized application to a Kubernetes cluster.